d2l-ai/d2l-vi/chapter_computational-performance/parameterserver_vn.md

 ## Exercises
 -->

-## *dịch tiêu đề phía trên*
+## Bài tập

 <!--
 1. Can you increase the ring synchronization even further?
-Hint - you can send messages in both directions.
+Hint: you can send messages in both directions.
 2. Fully asynchronous.
 Some delays permitted?
 3. Fault tolerance.
 How?
 What if we lose a server?
 Is this a problem?
 4. Checkpointing